 QuickRead: Link governors

-Save time by reading our summary of the role and functions of link governors in just one page.
+Save time by reading our summary of the role and functions of link governors in just 1 page.
 Download a copy to share with your governing board.

 - A senior board level lead to take leadership responsibility for your school's/trust's safeguarding arrangements

-- A member of the board who takes a strategic interest in careers education and guidance and encourages employer engagement (if your school provides secondary education)
+- A member of the board who takes a strategic interest in careers education and guidance, and encourages employer engagement (if your school provides secondary education)

 How to assign link governor roles

-You should review your link governor roles at the beginning of each school year, considering whether the assignments are appropriate and:
+Review your link governor roles at the beginning of each school year to make sure they're: